anyscale/templates/templates/inferentia-llama/README.md

 `serve run serve.yaml`

-Once the serve application has started successfully, open another terminal and test it using.
-The output is saved in `image.png`:
+Once the serve application has started successfully, open another terminal and test it using:

 `python query.py`